Market Equilibrium & Price Mechanism

 Equilibrium price, surplus/shortage, and price mechanism analysis are core Section B content; tested in most Paper 2 sittings.

 The conditions of demand (topic 4) and supply (topic 5) can change at any time.
 Any shift in either curve moves the equilibrium price and quantity.
 There are four basic cases.
+The diagram above shows one of them: an increase in demand shifts the demand curve right, pushing both the equilibrium price and quantity up.

 | Shift | Effect on equilibrium price | Effect on equilibrium quantity |